-Duluth, MN (NNCNOW.com) --- A University of Wisconsin–Superior (UWS) student from Pakistan is suing Cloquet hospital for the treatment he received following a deer–car collision on November 13th of last year.
+Duluth, MN (NNCNOW.com) --- A University of Wisconsin–Superior (UWS) student from Pakistan is suing a Cloquet hospital for the treatment he received following a deer–car collision on Nov.
+13, 2013.

-Muhammad Shah–zeib Bajwa has filed suit in Federal Court asking for an excess of $75,000 claiming permanent brain damage.
+Muhammad Shahzaib Bajwa has filed suit in Federal Court asking for $75,000 claiming permanent brain damage.

 Dr. Peter Olson treated Bajwa after the accident.
 Bajwa's lawyer claims the doctor failed to clear his airway causing him to suffer cardiac arrest and resultant brain damage.

 Bajwa was a student last semester in a foreign exchange program at the UWS.
 He and some friends were driving back from Minneapolis when their car collided with a deer.

 Bajwa suffered severe facial fractures and lacerations, but his brother says he was talking and responsive when they arrived at Cloquet Memorial Hospital.